Skip to main content Skip to accessibility

 Vaccines your child should have before starting school

-By the time your child reaches the age to start primary school, they should have received a range of vaccinations to protect them against serious and potentially deadly diseases.
+Once your child is of school age, they should have received a range of vaccinations to protect them against serious and potentially deadly diseases.

-It's important that you check that your child is up to date with their baby, pre-school and childhood vaccinations.
+It's important that you check that your child is up to date with their baby and pre-school vaccinations.

 Check the baby, pre-school and childhood vaccination schedule.